SteveBenz/ProgressiveColonizationSystem/README.md

    12. (fixed) Complains about a lack of fertilizer when T4 fertilizer is present and there's a Hydroponics producer
    13. Crew dialog does not update when kerbals are added in the Editor
    14. (fixed) On Progression pane, "Production" comes up twice at Mun Base 1
-   15. (fixed) Tooltips apparently don't get line-wrapperd.
+   15. (fixed) Tooltips apparently don't get line-wrapped.
+   16. Scan for Loose Crushins shouldn't be visible below T2
 2. Rounding things out
    1. Create or hijack a part for storing Snacks - just snacks
    2. Write PDF help and or create a github wiki
-   3. Make the shinies boost your rep on landing - remember to add checks to make sure Shinies don't actually come from Kerbin
+   3.  (complete) Make the shinies boost your rep on landing - remember to add checks to make sure Shinies don't actually come from Kerbin
    4. Get a better scanner part
-   5.  (in test) Make a "K&K Storage [KIS]" that works with B9 -- need to figure out how to do the decals and push it to K&K
-   6. Fully automate release preparation
+   5. Fully automate release preparation
-   7. Add .version to output per guidance: https://github.com/KSP-CKAN/NetKAN/pull/7147 ^-- added the version file, but CKAN doesn't know about it yet.
+   6. Add .version to output per guidance: https://github.com/KSP-CKAN/NetKAN/pull/7147 ^-- added the version file, but CKAN doesn't know about it yet.
 Fix it at the next version update.
-   8. Maybe allow some warnings to show a "Don't care" button (Particularly the storage ones)
+   7. Maybe allow some warnings to show a "Don't care" button (Particularly the storage ones)
+   8. (DOA) Make a "K&K Storage [KIS]" that works with B9 -- need to figure out how to do the decals and push it to K&K Mod author has other ideas.
 3. Things that don't seem worth doing
    1. Integrate with Kerbal Alarm Clock?
    2. IDEA: Make it so that having achieved Tier-X farming on one world makes Tier-X-1 easier to achieve on a new world.